paperless-ngx/paperless-ngx/README.md

 # Roadmap for 1.0

-- **Bulk editing**.
-Add/remove metadata from multiple documents at once.

 - Make the front end nice (except mobile).
-- Test coverage at 90%.
 - Fix whatever bugs I and you find.

 ## Roadmap for versions beyond 1.0